kicaj29/aws/API GW/readme.md

 ![033_api_lambda.png](./images/033_api_lambda.png)

->NOTE: if we would try run lambda version when it returns the whole request as a response that with enabled **Use Lambda Proxy integration** it would not work because request schema does not match to response schema.
+>NOTE: if we would try run lambda version when it returns the whole request as a response then with enabled **Use Lambda Proxy integration** it would not work because request schema does not match to response schema.

 In AWS Cloud Watch we can that the **event** parameter contains the whole request with all its field: